 The Singapore Convention on Mediation is an international treaty that was adopted by the United Nations General Assembly in 2018.
 The Convention provides an efficient and harmonised framework for the cross-border reliance on mediated settlement agreements.
-Under the Convention, an international mediated settlement agreement need not be transformed into another en-
+Under the Convention, an international mediated settlement agreement need not be transformed into another enforceable instrument, such as a court judgment or an arbitral award before it can be relied upon before a court.